-The seventh and eighth grade Integrated Science (IS) program at Priory has been designed to introduce the students to the process of scientific reasoning using classic and current topics within the life and physical sciences.
+The seventh and eighth grade Integrated Science program at Priory has been designed to introduce the students to the process of scientific reasoning using classic and current topics within the life and physical sciences.
 Students coming into Priory with diverse backgrounds are provided with a baseline knowledge of common scientific principles and experience a variety of scientific inquiry opportunities.
 In this way, all Priory students enter the high school with a common understanding of applied science and basic laboratory skills such as measuring matter, collecting/analyzing/interpreting data, graphing, and the use of computers as tools for processing and storing information.

-The topics are covered in a thematic approach with basic ecology, evolution, conservation, and sustainability taught during the seventh grade year using the Missouri Department of Conservation's Discover Nature curriculum; while the eighth grade explores the basic relationships that govern matter through explorations in physical science involving physics, chemistry, and engineering.
-Where applicable, teachers of the Junior School Experience draw connections in these courses to the more rigorous life and physical sciences taught in the high school (biology, chemistry, and physics) allowing for the students to anticipate the natural progression and extension of these topics as their understanding matures.
+The seventh grade curriculum focuses on the principles of life and earth.
+Included topics: features of living things, evolution, classification and the animal kingdom, hydrology, meteorology, and geology.